corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-Constructors are selected in strict descending order taking the one that enables construction.
-So, deserializing examples I to IV would give us:
+The framework selects constructors in descending order, until one enables construction.
+Deserializing examples I to IV would result in:

 {{< tabs name="tabs-9" >}}
 {{% tab name="kotlin" %}}